alexmanrique/blog/_drafts/2021-04-24-how-to-write-files-in-a-google-cloud-bucket.md

         return storage.create(blobInfo, fileContent);
     }
 ```
+In the API documentation we can see that they refer to the logic that we have implemented in previous class as <a href="https://cloud.google.com/storage/docs/uploading-objects?hl=en#storage-upload-object-java">uploading</a> objects.

 ## Conclusion

 In this post we have seen how to write files into Google cloud storage using Java.
+Hope that this is helpful and that you have learn how to do it if you have to write files in Google Cloud Storage.